 - Transfer each stick to the frying pan and fry until each side is golden brown.

 - While the french toast sticks are frying, put the 1/2 cup of cinnamon sugar for rolling into a shallow dish.
 Transfer cooked french toast sticks directly to the cinnamon sugar and roll until all sides are completely coated.

 - Serve immediately.
 If desired, garnish with fresh sliced fruits or serve with agave nectar syrup, maple syrup or drizzled dulce de leche caramel sauce.

 I use safflower oil instead of vegetable or canola oil due to its excellent performance at high heat.
 It also doesn't make your kitchen stink the way other frying oils do, and it's a slightly healthier choice as well.
-If you have leftovers, you can store them in an airtight container in the refrigerator and reheat in the oven at 300ºF until heated through (about 5 minutes), or microwave for 1-2 minutes.
+If you have leftovers, you can store them in an airtight container in the refrigerator and reheat in the oven at 300ºF until heated through (about 5 minutes), or microwave for 1-2 minutes at 30-second intervals.